realtime-sanitizer/RTSanStandaloneSwift/DEVELOPMENT.md

 - `abort_on_error=false`
 - `halt_on_error=false`

-These are both enabled in `rtsan-standalone-swift-Package` scheme.
+These are both enabled in `RTSanStandaloneSwift-Package` scheme.

 Tests currently work by intercepting stderr output and making decisions based on that.
 This is not ideal, but seems like the only way to avoid test crash: